-The Sri Lankan government has indicated a keenness to diversify the tourism industry through the development of high yield, niche markets such as wildlife tourism.
+60Sri Lanka in 2012 (Sri Lanka Tourism Development Authority, high yield, niche markets such as wildlife tourism.
 The results from this study indicate that this is a sound decision.
 The economic benefits from whale watching are considerable.
 The opportunity to undertake a whale watching tour provided a substantial incentive for international and domestic tourists to visit Mirissa/Galle.
 Additionally, the activity contributed substantially to the enjoyment of the tourist's visit to the towns, with participants estimating that their tour contributed 65% to their total enjoyment of their trip to Mirissa/Galle.
 The importance of whale watching can be illustrated by the estimating the loss in visitation to Mirissa had whale watching not been available.
 Using 2014 visitation figures it is estimated that without whale watching approximately 30,117 international tourists and 1,745 locals, at a minimum, would not have visited Mirissa resulting in an estimated loss of 55,178 visitor nights and a spending loss of US\$8.3m (based on 2012 spending figures determined from this study).
+The importance of whale watching as a drawcard for Mirissa/Galle and need to ensure its sustainability makes